TheBerkin/rant3/README.md

 * New API features
 * Formatting support for other languages

-##License
-Rant is provided under [The MIT License](https://github.com/TheBerkin/Rant/blob/master/LICENSE).

-##Documentation
+##Learn Rant
 See [rantlang.github.io](http://rantlang.github.io) for full documentation of the API and Rant language, as well as additional example code.

 ##Try Rant
 Want to try Rant before you download anything?
-Check out [RantBox](http://berkin.me/rantbox), an online pattern interpreter I made.
+Check out [RantBox](http://rant.berkin.me/), an online pattern interpreter I made.

-##Donate
+##Support Rant
 Rant is free to use; however, developing it takes a lot of time and dedication, and things like hosting and software cost money.
 If you feel so inclined, you may support the project by donating through **[Gratipay](https://gratipay.com/TheBerkin/)**.
 Any amount is appreciated :)